Wines

 4. Zinfandel (Primitivo):

 • Region: California (Zinfandel) and Southern Italy (Primitivo).
+Learn more about Zinfandel grapes in our in-depth profile.

 • Profile: Medium to full body with moderate to high acidity and flavours of blackberry, black cherry, and spice.
 While Zinfandel can be more robust and higher in alcohol, its fruit-forward nature and versatility with food can be reminiscent of Barbera.